UpShadow/Next_Level_Week/README.md

 - [Phosphor Icons](https://phosphoricons.com)

 ## 🚀 How start
-- Start web server in using `npm run dev`
+- Start the web server using `npm run dev`

 ## 🕸️ Test in WEB
 - Open Browser in [`http://127.0.0.1:5173/`](http://127.0.0.1:5173/).